Madagascar Cycle Tour

 To explore it all would take months, especially by bike so we have created our cycle tour to bring you up close to the essence of what makes Madagascar tick.
 Discover lemurs, chameleons and more wildlife not found anywhere else on earth.
 From the capital of Antananarivo you’ll bike the quiet backroads across the central highlands, through endemic dry forests, past ancient towering baobab trees and out to the tropical coast overlooking the Mozambique Channel in Morondava.

 Add in a two day riverboat trip past towering gorges and sleeping crocodiles and hike through the incredible Tsingy limestone formations; And a mouthwatering mix of Malagasy and French cuisine, and join us on our exciting new cycle tour…

-Also if you have not already biked in Kenya & Tanzania with us: In 2018 - our first two Madagascar cycle tours will time in perfectly with our first Kenya & Tanzania cycle tours - making an awesome Two Trip Combo possible in one flight to Africa.
+Also if you have not already biked in Kenya & Tanzania with us: In 2018 - our June Madagascar cycle tour times in perfectly with our first Kenya & Tanzania cycle tour for 2018 - making an awesome Two Trip Combo possible in one flight to Africa.
 Contact Mandy for more info.

 "Our favourite so far"

 "I think this has been our favourite Escape cycle tour of the 4 we've done.
 Challenging biking, lovely hot weather, variety of scenery and activities with the boat trip thrown in and a couple of nights camping on a sandbank to break up the hotel stays.
 Loved the villages and stopping for our 40c coffees with an audience of village folk.
 Gotta reccommend this trip to anyone who wants to see Madagascar up close and personal from the comfort of a bike."

 "Another Amazing bike tour"